 They are pipes that allow water to enter through perforations.
 The water flows away to a suitable disposal point such as a soakaway, a storm drain or a stream.
 You should check with the local authority to confirm that your preferred point of outfall is permissible.
-Land Drainage Pipe Coils shouldn’t be attached without the consent of the Local Authority to a foul or combined drain, and in these circumstances the relationship must incorporate a snare.
+Land Drainage Pipe Coils shouldn’t be attached without the consent of the Local Authority to a foul or combined drain, and in these circumstances the connection must incorporate a trap.

 How to lay a land drainage pipe to move surface water

 In waterlogged areas, tightly packed soil particles prevent surface water draining — meaning there is no escape route for the water.
 By replacing the majority of these soil particles with granular material such as shingle, a route for the water is created, since the gap between each piece of shingle is greater than the gaps between the original soil particles.

 Actually laying a land drain pipe to deal with surface water is fairly simple.